MediciHouse07/Learning_Records/CSR_Marketing.md

 - level of penetration
 - level of penetration after one two three years
 - reference the adoption curve for other unit

+## 1-7

+2023/03/02

+- estimating demand for innovative product
+- preferences are unknown and undtable

+## 1-8

+2023/03/02

+- introduction, growth, maturity, decline
+- low sales high costs no profits, increasing sales reducing costs some profits, constant sales reducing costs increasing profits, reducing sales constant costs reducing profits
+- because the product is going to drop, so no investment will be made, a constant cost makes sense
+- grow your product portofolio to diversify the risks
+- portofolio of products, analogos to stock